AvaniImpetus/leapogic-ai/docs/common/com/impetus/idw/wmg/common/custom_udf.md

 ## `instr()`

 Purpose
+    Mimics Teradata INSTR behavior:
-: Mimics Teradata's INSTR behavior.
-Finds the 1-based position of the N-th occurrence of `search_string` inside `input_string` starting from `start_position`.
-Returns 0 if not found or when inputs are invalid.
+    Returns the position (1-based index) of the N-th occurrence of a substring starting from StartPosition.
+    Returns 0 if not found.

 Args
 :